Mentalab-hub/explorepy/README.rst

 ==================
 For Windows users, the best way to install ``explorepy`` is to download the latest ``explorepy`` version from the `release page <https://github.com/Mentalab-hub/explorepy/releases>`_.
 Please note that dependencies will install automatically from the release page.

 For other operating systems, or to build the package manually on Windows, please refer to the information below.
-MAC OSX is currently not supported.

 Requirements
 ------------

-* Python 3.7 to Python 3.11.
+* Python 3.7 to Python 3.12.
 * Visual Studio 2015 community edition (Windows only.
 For package building).
 * Bluetooth header files (Linux only.
 Use: ``sudo apt-get install libbluetooth-dev``).